 This Management's Discussion and Analysis of Financial Condition and Results of Operations should be read in conjunction with our consolidated financial statements and notes thereto, which appear elsewhere in this prospectus.
 This discussion may contain forward-looking statements based upon current expectations that involve risks and uncertainties.
 Our actual results may differ materially from those anticipated in these forward-looking statements as a result of various factors, including those set forth under the caption "Risk Factors."
+Unless the context otherwise requires, all references in this section to "the Company" "Astra," "us," "our" or "we" refer to Astra Space, Inc. (n/k/a Astra Space Operations, Inc.) prior to the Business Combination, and to Astra Space, Inc. (f/k/a Holicity, Inc.) following the consummation of the Business Combination on June 30, 2021.

 A discussion regarding our financial condition and results of operations for the year ended December 31, 2021 compared to the year ended December 31, 2020 is presented below.
-A discussion regarding our financial condition and results of operations for the quarter ended March 31, 2022 compared to the quarter ended March 31, 2021 is also presented below.
-A discussion regarding our financial condition and results of operations for the year ended December 31, 2020 compared to the year ended December 31, 2020 compared to the year ended December 31, 2019 can be found in "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our Final Prospectus dated August 9, 2020 filed with the Securities and Exchange Commission, or SEC, pursuant to Rule 424(b)(4) on August 9, 2020.
+A discussion regarding our financial condition and results of operations for the quarter ended June 30, 2022 compared to the quarter ended June 30, 2021 is also presented below.